trevorsandy/lpub3d/builds/utilities/README.md

 ```
 - [ ] 5. have a :beer:

-**Simulating LPub3D - GitHub Build locally:** If you wish to replicate the GitHub actions build process locally (On Windows), you can do so with these steps - assuming you have configured the above sependencies and executed through step 2 above.
+**Simulating LPub3D - GitHub Build locally:** If you wish to replicate the GitHub actions build process locally (On Windows), you can do so with these steps - assuming you have configured the above dependencies and executed through step 2 above.
 - [ ] 1. set your desired build path
 ```batch
 SET %APP_INSTANCE_PATH%=%USERPROFILE%\Projects